Māori All Blacks stun sloppy Ireland in their tour opener

 What would have been particularly concerning for coach Andy Farrell was the fact his side weren't blown away by a flawless opposition.

-That did nothing to dampen the hosts' supremacy, not when they were being given plenty of help from an Irish side who had little of the ball and less of an idea of how to play without it.
+That did nothing to dampen the hosts' supremacy, however, not when they were being given plenty of help from an Irish team who in the first half had little of the ball and less of an idea of how to play without it.

-The defensive resilience generally displayed by Farrell's men was absent, replaced by an ill-disciplined and sloppy unit prone to providing extra chances, missing tackles and leaving huge holes.
+The defensive resilience generally displayed by Farrell's men was absent, replaced by an ill-disciplined and sloppy unit prone to providing extra chances, leaving huge holes and missing too many tackles.

-Ireland did bring their vaunted line speed, and in the early stages they enjoyed some success disrupting the Māori attacks.
-But they also caused as many problems for themselves, regularly pushing the limit and being pinged for offside or made to play under penalty advantage.
+"The boys are disappointed - they feel they could've given a better account of themselves, certainly in the first half," Farrell said.
+"But I'm proud of the boys, the way that they came back.
+It could have been a landslide.

-They were also guilty of infringing at the ruck and aimlessly kicking away the ball, offering opportunities the Māori were initially a little too loose to exploit.
-That didn't last long, however, and the hosts soon showed they hardly needed a helping hand.
+"I think it was a good day for us in regards to lads learning lessons and knowing that if we fix a few things - especially discipline-wise - we can give a better account of ourselves in the next game."

 The first try was created and completed by Sullivan, the fullback receiving immediate reward for a raking 50-22 that gave his side a lineout five metres from the Irish line.

-Ireland did manage to hit back but their try would prove the only moment of quality they exhibited in the first half, with former Chiefs midfielder Bundee Aki celebrating his homecoming after being sent through a hole by Gavin Coombes.
+Ireland did manage to hit back but their try would prove a rare moment of quality, with former Chiefs midfielder Bundee Aki celebrating his homecoming after being sent through a hole by Gavin Coombes.

 Errors at first proved costly in the hosts' attempts to build sustained pressure and build a lead.
 But there was little need to when they boasted the long-range threat that sparked their second try.